 Our staff are working together with students and families to develop an education plan that has clear expectations for academic achievement, and helps students develop career goals.

-Senior high students will have access to all the courses required for a high school diploma.
+Senior high students will have access to all courses required for a high school diploma.

 Off-Campus Programming: Alberta Education has developed programs for vocational education.
 The school will facilitate the use of RAP (Registered Apprenticeship Program), Green Certificate, Dual Credit, Work Experience, job shadowing and career internships.
 CTS courses or locally developed courses will be offered to prepare students for successful off-campus placements.

 Future plans include the development of an all-school project that would incorporate trades, technology, engineering, marketing, research and innovation.
 Students would develop a business plan, and work through complex decisions similar to what a small business owner would make, taking ownership of the business from idea conception to the sale of a physical product.
-Students will naturally cultivate authentic problem-solving skills, while achieving curricular outcomes, in a non-traditional setting.
-Examples from other schools include small-scale manufacturing, a student-led farm, greenhouse production, and design with digital fabrication.
+We are developing an Innovation Lab that would incorporate fabrication and design, leading to sales and marketing.
+Our Ag program is looking at a 12-month greenhouse, providing local, fresh produce to the community.